Dollar falls against the yen; bond yields decline

 A gloomy new set of surveys from the ECB further supported those rate cut calls, as they underscored the slowdown in lending and the difficulties companies in the bloc are facing to get credit.

-(Additional reporting by Rodrigo Campos, Nick Olivari, Richard Leong and Julie Haviv; Editing by Chizu Nomiyama)
+(Additional reporting by Marc Jones in London; Chuck Mikolajczak, Nick Olivari and Julie Haviv in New York; Editing by Leslie Adler)